quat1024/BotaniaTweaks/README.md

   * all players on the server can earn advancements when a certain amount of mana is generated
   * you can also filter it per-flower; "generate a pool of mana using only munchdews"
   * debug the statistics with `/botaniatweaks-debug-stats` or read from the nbt file
+* NBT aware petal apothecary and runic altar recipes, for Nefarious Purposes:tm:
+* btw those managen stats tweaks work on the petro petunia from floralchemy

 License and Attribution
 =======================